lythseed/.github/profile/README.md

 Any technical issue experienced with the initial release will be fixed in future updates.

+Once our project reaches a milestone of 144 users, we plan to make the source code openly available under the BSD License.

 Feedback is accepted on functionality, performance, and other issues, but not on coding style or best practices.